inclusive-design/adaptive-palette/README.md

 for your operating system.

 _**Note:** If you'd like to make use of RAG (optional), you'll also need to ensure that [CMake](http://cmake.org) is installed.
-CMake is required for installing `faiss` which is pulled in by the optional depenency `faiss-node`._
+CMake is required for installing `faiss` which is pulled in by the dependency `faiss-node`._

 Then, clone the project from GitHub.
 [Create a fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) with your GitHub account, then enter the following in your command line